briebug/ngrx-auto-entity/projects/ngrx-auto-entity/README.md

 increase the challenge of supporting older versions of Angular.
 As such, we are actively looking for ways to deal with that scenario, and hope to be prepared when the time comes.**

-**NOTE: NgRX Auto-Entity is currently a _beta_ library.
-It is in flux as we continue to refine and enhance it's functionality, identify and eliminate bugs, optimize it's performance.
-If you find any errors in this documentation, or bugs within the library, please let us know!**

 ## What is it?

 NgRX Auto-Entity aims to provide a seamless means of dealing with standard entity actions and